Error SE — panel issue

 Step 2

-If SE returns after the reset, you need to access the control board by removing the backsplash panel — lift it off after backing out the two Phillips screws at each end.
+If the SE error returns after the reset, you’ll need to access the control board by removing the backsplash panel.
+Simply lift it off after backing out the two Phillips screws at each end.
 This exposes the touchpad ribbon cable and control board connection, which are the most common physical sources of an SE fault.
-Pro tip: take a photo of the wiring layout before disturbing anything so you have a reference for reassembly.
+Pro tip: take a photo of the wiring layout before disturbing anything for reference during reassembly.

 Step 3

-Locate the ZIF (zero insertion force) connector joining the ribbon cable to the control board, flip up its locking tab, and carefully pull the ribbon straight out.
-Inspect the ribbon for creases, tears, or corrosion, because a damaged or unseated ribbon disrupts the signal lines and mimics a stuck-button condition.
+Locate the ZIF (zero insertion force) connector joining the ribbon cable to the control board.
+Flip up its locking tab and carefully pull the ribbon straight out.
+Inspect the ribbon for creases, tears, or corrosion, as a damaged or unseated ribbon can disrupt the signal lines and mimic a stuck-button condition.
 Reinsert the ribbon fully until it seats evenly, then press the ZIF locking tab back down to secure it.

 Step 4